aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

 > Discogs is a website and crowdsourced database of information about audio recordings, including commercial releases, promotional releases, and bootleg or off-label releases.

 Monthly dumps of Discogs data (Release, Artist, Label, and Master Release data) can be downloaded from their [website](http://data.discogs.com/?prefix=data/2022/), as compressed XML files.
+We used the nifty tool [discogs-xml2db](https://github.com/philipmat/discogs-xml2db) to convert the XML files into CSV files, that we are going to load into DuckDB.
+We also used it to load the same data into PostgreSQL in order to later compare the execution time measures of a query.

 In the following notebook, we are going to create a database with the following selection of tables (over 25+ available tables):